mattcarp/atmos-downmix/README.md

 - Downmix Dolby Atmos WAV files to stereo
 - Configurable output format, channels, and sample rate
 - Integration with FFmpeg 7.x for advanced audio processing
-- Unit tests with Jest for robust testing
+- Unit tests with JUnit for Java and Jest for Node.js

 ## Prerequisites